Indonesia says 'pings' detected in search for AirAsia flight recorders

 "At the most we can just fit our heads in, but can't see anything because the visibility is low.
 We haven't seen any black box ...
 We are not sure if the black box is there."

-The tail was found on Wednesday, upturned on the sea bed about 30 km (20 miles) from the plane's last known location at a depth of around 30 meters.
+The tail was found on Wednesday, upturned on the sea bed about 30 km (20 miles) from the plane's last known location at a depth of around 30 metres.

 The head of the search and rescue agency, Fransiskus Bambang Soelistyo, told reporters that two bodies had been found still attached to their seats, with local television reporting that one of the recovered seats was from the cockpit.